Mysticz11/8-bit-CPU-Simulation/README.md

 ## Built With

 Python 3 without any external dependencies.
-All components (CPU, ALU, memory, registers, assembler) is implemented from scratch within the project.
+All components (CPU, ALU, memory, registers, assembler) are implemented from scratch within the project.